-The 2019 SE/S Regional Conference of Engage in Their Future (EiTF) was held at Muntham House on Friday 15th March.
-EiTF is the umbrella association for leaders of schools and provisions for young people with Social Emotional and mental Health concerns.
+The 2019 SE/S Regional Conference of Engage In Their Future (EiTF) was held at Muntham House School on Friday 15th March.
+EiTF is the umbrella association for leaders of schools and provisions for pupils with Social Emotional and Mental Health concerns.

 Dr Darren Bowering led the day on Positive Behaviour Support and the Conference was concluded by Sarah Ayache on How To Build A Brain.

 There were great workshops throughout the day showcasing the outstanding work of schools in the region.

 - The MHS Wheel – Measuring what really matters – Lisa Matthews and Shane Kenny, Muntham House School: This is a tool that can be used comprehensively with both pupils, parents and outside agencies to give a clear and up-to-date reflection of your individual’s pupils as well as highlighting specific arears to target.

 - Engaging the Disengaged – Vickram Gopaul, Muntham House School: Practical methods of engagement and behaviour management including elements of the ‘Science of Persuasion’ (Dr. R. Cialdini), reading non-verbal communication, attachment awareness (Bowlby et al), building relationships and mindful teaching (J Bowler).